On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Introduction

 \section{Introduction}

 Hadamard states are known to have a number of useful properties.
 In essence, Hadamard states are close to the Minkowski vacuum state and their two-point correlation functions have the same leading singularity structure in the coincidence limit.
 The desire to have a close relation to the Minkowski vacuum is in part motivated by the equivalence principle.
 Many states of interest, such as ground and thermal states in stationary spacetimes, are Hadamard \cite{Sanders:2013}.
 Hadamard states have also been instrumental in the perturbative construction of interacting quantum field theories in curved spacetimes \cite{Hollands2001,Brunetti1996,Brunetti_2000,Hollands2002}, the proof of mathematically rigorous quantum energy inequalities \cite{Fewster2000,Fewster2002,Fewster2003}, the regularization of the stress-energy tensor \cite{Wald:1977up, DEWITT1975295,PhysRevD.14.2490,PhysRevD.17.946, Decanini_2008}, the description of Unruh-deWitt detectors along general worldlines in curved spacetimes \cite{Junker2002,Louko2006,Fewster2016}, and the analysis of quantum fields on spacetimes with closed timelike curves \cite{Kay1997}.
-However, despite their appeal, there is no compelling argument why a well-behaved quantum field theory cannot be based on non-Hadamard states.
+However, despite their appeal, there are still some motivations for seeking alternative classes of quantum states that may not be Hadamard.
+One is that Hadamard states are non-unique in generic spacetimes, and another that they are not defined in certain settings such as discrete spacetimes.
+Some constraints have been placed on the possibility of alternatives to Hadamard states in the continuum, e.g. in ultrastatic slab spacetimes in \cite{Fewster_had1}.

 Of course, transcending the choice between Hadamard and non-Hadamard states, is the well known challenge of defining a distinguished vacuum state in arbitrary curved spacetimes.
 In Minkowski spacetime, we are guided by Poincar{\'e} invariance to a unique vacuum state.
 In static spacetimes, the timelike and hypersurface-orthogonal Killing vector leads to a distinguished vacuum.
 However, in general curved spacetimes, there are no symmetries that can be used to single out a state.
 Moreover, even the presence of symmetries in some important examples such as cosmological spacetimes (e.g. de Sitter and Friedman-Robertson-Walker spacetimes) is not enough to unambiguously select a preferred state.